civican/legisinfo/42-1/bills/C-83/bill_text.md

 ### Section 32

-The purpose of a structured intervention unit is to
+  ****(1)**** The purpose of a structured intervention unit is to

     provide an appropriate living environment for an inmate who cannot be maintained in the mainstream inmate population for security or other reasons; and

     provide the inmate with an opportunity for meaningful human contact and an opportunity to participate in programs and to have access to services that respond to the inmate's specific needs and the risks posed by the inmate.

+  **(2)** For the purposes of paragraph (1)(b), every reasonable effort shall be made to ensure that the opportunity to interact through human contact is not mediated or interposed by physical barriers such as bars, security glass, door hatches or screens.

+  **(3)** The Service shall maintain a record of every instance of an interaction referred to in paragraph (1)(b) that is mediated or interposed by such physical barriers.

 ### Section 33